-Given that x has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+
+Given that X has a Poisson distribution with parameter λ, ... | Study Prep in Pearson+

 1

-Recall that a Poisson distribution with parameter \( \lambda \) models the probability of a given number of events \( k \) occurring in a fixed interval of time or space, where these events happen with a known constant mean rate \( \lambda \) and independently of the time since the last event.
+Recall that a Poisson distribution with parameter \( \lambda \) models the number of events occurring in a fixed interval of time or space, where these events happen independently and at a constant average rate \( \lambda \).

-The probability mass function (PMF) for a Poisson random variable \( X \) is given by the formula for \( P(X = k) \), which expresses the probability that the random variable \( X \) takes the value \( k \).
+The probability mass function (PMF) for a Poisson random variable \( X \) giving the probability that \( X = k \) (where \( k \) is a non-negative integer) is given by the formula:

 Watch next